+The No Build Alternative is rejected as infeasible because of its poor performance with regard to meeting the project's purpose and need.
 The No Build Alternative would leave transit travel times with no appreciable improvement compared to existing conditions.
-Unexpected stops would be expected 70% of the time along each block in the corridor and improvements to median refuge width and transit ridership would not occur.
+Unexpected stops would be expected 70% of the time along each block in the corridor, and improvements to median refuge width and transit ridership would not occur.
 Further, fewer total persons would be able to use each lane on Van Ness Avenue and Muni operating costs savings would not be achieved as would occur with the LPA.